Caroline Kathrin Riedl

 Academic Positions

-• Associate Research Professor, University of Illinois at Urbana-Champaign.
+• Research Associate Professor, University of Illinois at Urbana-Champaign.
 Nuclear Physics.
 Since 2021

 • Research Assistant Professor, University of Illinois at Urbana-Champaign.
 Nuclear Physics.
 2013 - 2021.